cwagdev/RWDevCon-Countdown/0-For-Instructor/4-Challenge.markdown

 Good news, there is a way to hide your widget completely when it is not relevant to the user!

 This is a quick one, so take a look at the `NCWidgetController`class reference.
-Consider the API method that it has and determine when it makes sense to call it.
+Consider the API method that it has and determine when it would make sense to call it.